sochhour/BookArchiveAPI/README.md

 # Creating a Web API with Python and Flask

-In this project I build a prototype API using Python and the Flask web framework.
+In this project I built a prototype API using Python and the Flask web framework.
 This API acts as a distant reading archive - a book catalog that includeds data of interest to those working on digital projects.
 Flask was ideal for this project as their applications are able to be used in a variety of ways and are